Social Welfare

 The Short-Term Enterprise Allowance supports you if you have lost your job and want to start your own business.
 It is paid instead of your Jobseeker’s Benefit for a maximum of 9 months.

-Short-Time Work Support is a form of Jobseeker’s Benefit and an income support payment if you have been temporarily placed on a shorter working week.
+Short-Time Work Support is a form of Jobseeker's Benefit and is an income support payment for people temporarily placed on a shorter week by their employer.
+The way to apply is through MyWelfare.ie.

 If someone dies from an accident at work or a disease related to work, a special Funeral Grant is available under Injury Benefit.
 The grant is €850.
 The person must have paid social insurance.